Fill your College Details

 3. What should I expect in a behavioral interview for a software developer position as a fresher?

-In a behavioral interview for a software developer position, a fresher can expect questions about final-year project experiences, problem-solving skills, communication, adaptability, and time management.
-Be prepared to discuss how you handle various work situations using the STAR method to structure your answers effectively.
+In a behavioral interview for a software development position, a fresher should expect questions on final-year project experiences, problem-solving abilities, communication, adaptability, and time management.
+Prepare to discuss how you manage different work situations, utilizing the STAR approach to frame your responses effectively.

 4. What are some good resources for mock interviews for software developers?